If you’re searching for life insurance, you have a world of options in front of you.

 Understanding the Life Insurance Underwriting Process

-After your information has been analyzed by the life insurance company – and provided that your application for low-cost life insurance online has been approved – your policy will likely be placed into one of three primary categories or classifications.
+After your information has been analyzed by the life insurance company – and provided that your application for low-cost life insurance online has been approved – your plan will likely fall into one of three primary categories or classifications.

 While most life insurers differ in their actual classifications – and most will also have various sub-classifications – for the most part, life insurance companies have three main classes of insureds.
 These include the following:

-- Preferred – If an applicant is in excellent health, and he or she also has a family history of excellent health as well, then it is possible that they could be placed into the Preferred Policy category.
-This means that they are less of a risk to the insurance company of a potential claim – and therefore, they will be charged less for their policy premium.
+- Preferred – If an applicant is in excellent health, with a family history exhibiting excellent health, they may be classified in the Preferred Policy category.
+This means that they pose less of a risk to the company for a potential claim – and therefore, they will be charged less for their policy premium.

-- Standard – A standard policyholder is one who is considered to be of “average” health.
-This means that he or she is in good – but not superior – health condition, and will, therefore, pay an average amount of premium that is in line with other “average” policyholders.
+- Standard – A standard policyholder is one who possesses “average” health.
+This means that he or she is in good – but not superior – health condition, so they will pay an average cost for their policy across the board.

-- Sub-standard – A sub-standard policyholder is an insured who is in below average health, yet not poor enough to be denied coverage altogether.
+- Sub-standard – A sub-standard policyholder is an insured who is in below average health, but not bad enough that they will be denied coverage altogether.
 Therefore, because the insurance company is taking on an additional risk for accepting the individual for life insurance coverage, the insurer must compensate for that risk by charging more in premium price.

 How to Evaluate an Insurer